 • Extra cleanup

-• Small repairs
+• Minor repairs

 Every Property Needs a Project File

-Keep everything in one place.
+Keep everything together.

 Track:

-• Contractor
+• Contractor information

 • Photos